 This project is led by:

-Professor Jacqueline HodgsonLink opens in a new window is Professor of Law and Deputy Pro-Vice-Chancellor (Research) at the University of Warwick.
+Professor Jacqueline HodgsonLink opens in a new window is Professor of Law and co-director of COPRLink opens in a new window at the University of Warwick.
 Her work focuses on how the criminal justice process operates in practice in the UK and Europe.

 Dr Rachel LewisLink opens in a new window is a Postdoctoral Research Fellow in the School of Law at Warwick University.
 She works at the intersections between Law, Sociology, and Applied Linguistics, and focuses on issues around bordering, anxiety, and punishment in the contemporary UK.